 Archetype is a domain-specific language (DSL) to develop smart contracts on the Tezos blockchain, with a specific focus on contract security.

-Smart contracts unleash the full potential of the blockchain because they enable the development of a new class of application, called Dapp, which benefits from blockchain's strengths (decentralised, trust-less, immutable, governed by consensus in Tezos case, ...).
+Smart contracts unleash the full potential of the blockchain because they enable the development of a new class of application, called Dapp, which benefits from blockchain's strengths (decentralized, trust-less, immutable, governed by consensus in Tezos case, ...).

 A smart contract is similar to a stored procedure on a public distributed database.
 As such, it must ensure the logical consistency and integrity of the data.

 A smart contract is a standard program, and, as such, it does not come with any guarantee that it will function correctly.
 We all have in mind the TheDAO incident: a bug in the smart contract made it possible to withdraw several times the money you would put in the contract.
-As a result, more than 50 millions dollars were lost.
+As a result, more than 50 million dollars were lost.

-It’s a highly non trivial question to decide whether a program is correct or not, even for the programmer.
+It’s a highly non-trivial question to decide whether a program is correct or not, even for the programmer.
 The best practice is to develop a set of tests the smart contract must pass before deployment.
 However, testing is limited by the capacity to figure out all possible situations of execution.